cloud-ark/kubeplus/README.rst

 **Install KubePlus - by cluster admin**

-We provide deployment YAMLs for deploying KubePlus (Soon we will have Helm Chart)

 KubePlus requires Helm to be installed on the cluster.

 Install Helm:

 `$ helm init`

-Once tiller pod is Running (kubectl get pods -n kube-system), install KubePlus
+Once tiller pod is Running (kubectl get pods -n kube-system), install KubePlus.
+We provide deployment YAMLs for deploying KubePlus.

 `$ kubectl apply -f deploy/`

-**Purpose-built platform deployment - by cluster admin**
+**Purpose-built platform deployment - by cluster administrator**

 Once core KubePlus components (Operator Manager and Discovery Manager) are installed on the cluster, Kubernetes cluster administrators define Kubernetes Operators to be installed in a `yaml file`__ and then use following kubectl commands: